hideo0106/gha-aws-oidc-bootstrap/README.md

 This approach lets you manage OIDC access for multiple GitHub repositories using a single CloudFormation stack and IAM role.

 ### 1. Prepare Your Repository List
-- **Do NOT include the organization name here**—just the repository names, separated by commas.
+- **Create an `allowed_repos.txt` file in the project root listing each allowed repository in `org/repo` format, one per line.**
+- **Do NOT commit your `allowed_repos.txt` file.** It is gitignored by default.
+Instead, use the provided `allowed_repos.txt.example` as a template for contributors.
-- Example:
+- Example `allowed_repos.txt`:
   ```
-  repo-one,repo-two,repo-three
+  PaulDuvall/gha-aws-oidc-bootstrap
+  PaulDuvall/llm-guardian
+  PaulDuvall/owasp_llm_top10
   ```
-- The organization name is provided separately with the `GitHubOrg` parameter during deployment.
+- The organization name must be included for each repo (e.g., `PaulDuvall/gha-aws-oidc-bootstrap`).
+- To allow additional repositories, add them to `allowed_repos.txt` and rerun the setup script.

 ### 2. Deploy the CloudFormation Stack
 Use the AWS CLI to deploy the stack: